 For more pictures of Grecotel Sounio and Greece in general, head to my Instagram account.

 Accommodation at Grecotel Sounio

-Unlike other Grecotels that have a main building with some rooms hotel style and main dining area, then a few private bungalows, Grecotel Cape Sounio’s accommodation layout is purely bungalows or villas.
-As I said before, it’s incorporated into the surrounding environment and each has its own private garden, most with sea views and some with tiny pools.
+Unlike other Grecotels, Grecotel Cape Sounio’s accommodation layout is purely bungalows or villas.
+It’s incorporated into the surrounding environment and each has its own private garden, most with sea views and some with tiny pools.
 You really can hide away from it all.